Student Bank Accounts

 However, changes to the way overdrafts work were introduced in April 2020, which now prevent banks from charging higher fees for unauthorised overdrafts.
 The interest rate on overdrafts will now be charged at a single rate, regardless of whether it’s an authorised or unauthorised overdraft.
 These rates are still significant, typically ranging between 20-40%.

 If you find yourself in financial difficulty with your overdraft, the best thing to do is simply speak to your bank or account provider as soon as you can.
 Provide as much detail of your situation as possible, and they will be able to explain your options.
 The sooner you contact them, the sooner you’ll be able to come to an agreement which may help improve your situation.

 Student account freebies come in a variety of forms, these can range between gifts, vouchers, discounts or even cashback.
 While there are plenty of important parts to choosing the right student account, the right freebie could make the difference.

 Can mature students get a student bank account?

 Yes, mature students should be able to get a student bank account.
 Banks usually require a minimum age of 17 or 18 to open an account, but there’s no maximum age, as long as you can prove you’re a student.

 If you’re a mature student, check the terms of the student account carefully to make sure that it’s worth switching from your current bank account.

 Some banks offer interest on money saved; others offer more competitive sign-up freebies, or larger overdraft facilities.
 Check the benefits of each account carefully to make sure you’re choosing the right one for you.

-You can usually expect to receive an interest rate of up to 1% with a student bank account, with the ability to earn up to £1,000 a year in interest, before hitting a cap.
+You can usually expect to receive an interest rate of up to 1% with a student bank account, with the ability to earn around £1,000 a year in interest, and sometimes more, before hitting a cap.